 - Lead the meeting!
 This may sound obvious but YOU are running this Review Delivery.
 Prepare before the meeting and do the leg work ahead of time to not only deliver feedback, but also have proposed follow up.

 - Be prepared for Career conversations.
 Review time is a natural time for driven employees to discuss their career aspirations.
-Do some planning ahead of time to discuss the career pathing within your team and to also listen and ask questions about what your direct report is looking for from their time at Bolt.
+Do some planning ahead of time to discuss the career pathing within your team and to also listen and ask questions about what your direct report is looking for from their time at your company.

 - Everyone wants feedback.
 Your team wants to hear how they are doing – at all levels and in all roles.
 Feedback fuels growth.
 This is true for both high performers and those currently under performing.